 Pick up your 2020 Cass County Plat Book Today!

-$32 with tax included – new features include historic maps and Underground Railroad information.
+Close out Sale marked down from $32 to $20! – new features include historic maps and Underground Railroad information.

 Thank you for your support and patience – please note we will have to be flexible with our plans as directions from the State and/or Federal USDA are delivered in response to the changing conditions we are facing to combat this threat to health and human safety.
 Please take every precaution to protect yourself and your family.